morse-simulator/morse/doc/morse/dev/builder.rst

    The argument is an instance to another component.
 This method is generally used to add components to a robot.

-This base class has one concrete subclass that can be use to insert static (passive) objects to your simulation:
+This base class has one concrete subclass that can be use to insert :doc:`static (passive) objects <../user/others/passive_objects>` to your simulation:

  * :py:class:`morse.builder.morsebuilder.PassiveObject`